Table of Contents

 Note: this browser-based autosave feature does not save any image attachments.

-Embedding Content
+Embedding content

-If you paste a YouTube link it will auto-embed the video for you.
 At this time Pika does not yet allow any other embedding of JavaScript or iframes in the editor.

 Aliases